Vitaminvp/kottans-frontend/README.md

 ## Friends App

 |[Demo](kottans-frontend/task-friendApp/) | [Code base](task-friendApp)|

 **`Reviewed and approved by` [@AMashoshyna](https://github.com/AMashoshyna)**

 **Reflections**
-  - **I've started December 17 and hoped to finish till new year, but finished January 1.
+  - **I've started _December 17_ and hoped to finish till new year, but finished _January 1_.
 So I hope you forgive me for lack of reflections.
 In general, I've known most of the materials but I have problems with practical implementation.
 Need more practice.**
   - **I ready enjoy this challenge.**